 It is also known to increase the risk of heart disease, diabetes, Alzheimer’s Disease and low birth weight babies.
-It is a difficult disease to treat and generally we can only treat the symptoms, but cannot yet get rid of the disease.
+It is a difficult disease to treat and generally we can only treat the symptoms, but cannot yet get rid of the disease with Laser Gum Treatment.

 There is bacteria present in everyone’s mouth but for around 10% of the population this bacteria will cause destructive gum disease that creates pockets around the teeth.
 These pockets are as a result of loss of bone around the tooth.
 The tooth can become wobbly and it can lead to loss of teeth.
 Generally, the condition is painless until it has progressed quite far which is why it is important to have regular healthy mouth reviews and hygiene appointments so that any sign of the disease can be picked up and treated.